 Architecture Firm Award

-The Architecture Firm Award is AIA’s highest architecture firm honor, recognizing one (1) firm every year that has produced notable architecture for at least a decade.
+Recognizing one firm every year that has produced notable architecture for at least a decade.

 Questions about program policies, application requirements, or how to submit online?
 Please see the AIA Awards FAQ for more information on the awards submission process.